bionumpy/bionumpy/docs_source/installation.rst

                  headerishere                 CTTGTTGA        [2 2 2 2 2 2 2 2]
                 anotherheader                      CGG               [93 93 93]

-If the above works, you are now ready to read more about :ref:`reading-files`.
+If the above works, you are now ready to read more about :ref:`reading_files`.